alextuma/TPL-ThymioII/README.md

 # TPL-ThymioII
-tangible programming for Thymio II
+tangible programming language for Thymio II

+By Stefan Teller and Alexander Tuma, developed in the course of a lecture at the TU in summer semester 2017.

 Preperation:
 - Install MATLAB R2015b or higher